 Penny stocks follow the same basic valuation mechanics as any other stock: share price reflects what another investor is willing to pay on the open market.
 The key differences are volatility and liquidity.

 Penny stocks tend to be far more volatile than larger stocks, often experiencing big price swings that are disconnected from any meaningful change in the underlying business.
-They also tend to have lower trading volume, which reduces liquidity and can create wide gaps between bid and ask prices, making it harder to buy and sell efficiently.
+They also tend to have lower trading volume, which reduces liquidity and can create wide bid-ask spreads, making it harder to buy and sell efficiently.

 One common misconception is that a low share price signals greater growth potential.
-In reality, a company's total value is determined by share price multiplied by shares outstanding.
+In reality, a company's total value is determined by multiplying its share price by its shares outstanding.
 A company with one million shares at $100 is worth exactly as much as one with 100 million shares at $1.
 The higher-priced company is very likely the stronger business.

 Risks of trading penny stocks

-Penny stocks come with substantial risks compared to those of ordinary stocks.
+Penny stocks carry substantial risks compared to ordinary stocks.
 The risks include the following:

 - Penny stock companies are tiny.
-Most publicly traded companies are large businesses that clearly demonstrate their value, which typically ranges from hundreds of millions of dollars to $1 trillion or more.
-By contrast, the companies that issue penny stocks are generally tiny, with even the largest penny stock companies typically valued at much less than $100 million.
+Most publicly traded companies are large businesses that clearly demonstrate their value, typically ranging from hundreds of millions of dollars to $1 trillion or more.
+By contrast, the companies that issue penny stocks are generally tiny, with even the largest of them typically valued at far less than $100 million.

 - Penny stock companies are unproven.
 It's rare for companies that you've already encountered in your daily life to be among the ranks of penny stocks.
 Rather, penny stocks are usually those of less-established companies that haven't proven they can endure and succeed.

 - Penny stocks often don't trade on major stock exchanges.
-While penny stocks can be listed by the New York Stock Exchange (NYSE) or the Nasdaq Composite Index (^IXIC +1.07%), that's usually not the case.
-Instead, penny stocks typically trade over the counter, or OTC.
+While penny stocks can be listed by the New York Stock Exchange (NYSE) or the Nasdaq Composite Index (^IXIC -1.46%), that's usually not the case.
+Instead, penny stocks typically trade over-the-counter (OTC).
 Companies whose stocks trade on the OTC market are subject to less rigorous reporting requirements than those included in the NYSE and Nasdaq.
-Efficiently buying and selling shares of penny stocks can also be comparatively difficult because stocks that are less frequently traded are less liquid, meaning that wide ranges between bid and ask prices are common.
+Buying and selling shares of penny stocks can also be comparatively difficult because less frequently traded stocks are less liquid, leading to wide bid-ask spreads.

 - Penny stocks are sometimes the targets of pump-and-dump schemes.
 Con artists often target penny stock investors by promoting a penny stock company as the next hot investment.
 Building hype about a penny stock can pump up its share price, and the price increase itself can be misleadingly cited as evidence of the company's success.